taoo0316/taoo0316.github.io/_pages/favourites.md

 ![telegram-cloud-photo-size-5-6194936226910418062-y](https://user-images.githubusercontent.com/95064358/211920146-633ab66f-5f79-4f22-818b-d890bf51a1b7.jpg)

 I also got to travel around Europe, which made me realise that life can be much more than the intense competition we feel so much pride taking part in.
 I started to understand and be more empathetic of the minority experience as well.
-Beyond that, I began to questions many of the things held as self-evident and superior in the Anglosphere.
+Beyond that, I began to question many of the things held as self-evident and superior in the Anglosphere.

 ![2023-02-04 15 20 02](https://user-images.githubusercontent.com/95064358/216770009-42221a46-f294-4461-bf31-9b43e7492cbc.jpg)